Sunbio1/DataXflowGen/README.md

 # DataXflowGen
 DataXflowGen is a GenAI-assisted workflow for constructing, fitting and iteratively refining signed gene regulatory networks (sgGRNs) based on ordinary differential equations (ODEs).
-The pipeline combines large language models (LLMs) for hypothesis generation with deterministic data processing and model fitting.
+The pipeline combines large language models (LLMs) for hypothesis generation with deterministic data processing and model fitting to investigate the hypothesis.
+This git repository is based on the publication "DataXflowGen for GenAI-driven model generation" that can be found under ...

 ## Overview